Group Testing: An Information Theory Perspective: Sublinear-time algorithms

 The decoding algorithms such as COMP and DD (but not SSS) studied in Chapters \ref{ch:algorithms} and \ref{ch:algorithms_noisy} are efficient, in the sense that they operate in time $O(nT)$.
 However, in the case that $n$ is extremely large, or practical considerations require a very fast decoding rule, it is of interest to seek algorithms that reduce this runtime further.

 To address this question, a recent line of works has considered {\em sublinear-time algorithms} that run in time that is linear or polynomial in $k \log n$, rather than in $n$.
-Since even specifying the defective set requires $k \log_2 n$ bits, one cannot improve on $O(k \log n)$ scaling.
+We know from the counting bound that $O(k \log n)$ tests are needed, and if it takes a constant amount of time to read each test result, then the decoding time cannot be reduced below $O(k \log n)$.

 \rev{Early works on sublinear-time decoding for group testing focused on the zero-error recovery criterion \cite{cheraghchi2009noise,indyk2010,ngo2011}, possibly with adversarial noise \cite{cheraghchi2009noise}.
 Typical results in these works state that with $T = O(k^2 \log n)$ tests (which is nearly order-optimal under the zero-error recovery criterion; see Section \ref{sec:zero-error}), one can attain a decoding time of the form $O(T^c)$ for some $c > 1$.}